Kumortuli-The clay artisan world

 An excellent place to discover the talent of artists.

 If you love to take abstract pictures this is the perfect place.
-Furthermore if you want to make documentary on culture or artist don’t forget to visit this place.
+Furthermore, if you want to make a documentary on culture or artist don’t forget to visit this place.

-From 2015 onwards Kumortuli is divided in two parts.
-North and south and named after two famous football team of Kolkata, Mohunbagan and East Bengal.
-Kumartuli Mritshilpi Sanskritik Samity (Idol Makers Union) charged small amount for photography.
-This money is used for more betterment of that place.
-They have 2 types of ticket.
+From 2015 onwards Kumortuli gets divided into two parts.
+North and south and named after two famous football team of Kolkata, Mohun Bagan, and East Bengal.
+Kumartuli Mritshilpi Sanskritik Samity (Idol Makers Union) charged a small amount for photography.
+This money, used for more betterment of that place.
+They have 2 types of tickets.